wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 ### BIG-IP Monitor Configuration:
 #### Monitor Interval
 The default monitor configuration sets a 5-second interval, a setting the script inherently assumes.
 However, if there's a need to modify the monitor interval, it's critical to define a variable called `MON_INTERVAL` that matches the desired interval.
 This adjustment is crucial as the script determines the freshness of the replication timestamp relative to the BIG-IP system time, but there is no mechanism for the script to determine the monitor interval from the F5 automatically.
-Given that ClearPass only refreshes the replication timestamp every 3 minutes, we allow for 3 minutes + the monitor interval + 5 seconds (a hard coded value to account for clock variances) to consider if a replication timestamp is new enough.
+Given that ClearPass only refreshes the replication timestamp every 3 minutes, we allow for 3 minutes + the monitor interval + 5 seconds (a hard coded value to account for clock variances) to consider if the maximum replication timestamp in the cluster is new enough.

 For example, if the monitor interval is 10 seconds, you should set the variable `MON_INTERVAL` to 10, and a replication timestamp older than 3 minutes and 15 seconds will be considered invalid.

-The monitor interval must be at least 2 seconds.
+The monitor interval must be at least 2 seconds, but it not recommended to reduce this lower than 5 seconds.
+It **must** also be _less_ than `BUFFER_TIME`.

 F5's best practice for a monitor timeout is 3x the monitor interval plus 1 second (for a 10 second interval, the timeout should be 31).